apple/turicreate/userguide/image_similarity/README.md

 ```
 ![Similar images](images/sample_image.jpg)
 Note: the loading order of images is non-deterministic, so your 10th image
-is likely something differnt but this isn't important for demonstration purposes.
+is likely something different but this isn't important for demonstration purposes.

 The 10 most "similar" looking images are
 ```python